KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

 2) Form **interaction** - how users can use forms depending on certain sequences happening
 3) Form **management** - who can edit and access forms

 This page presents the information you need related to **form design**, that is what a form looks like, and what it contains.
-By default, **Administrators** and those with **Design business process** role can edit forms, but they can also set how other people interact with forms, for example to make forms viewable as **read-only**.
+By default, **Administrators** and those with the **Design business process** role can edit forms, but they can also set how other people interact with forms, for example to make forms viewable as **read-only**.
 Go to [Form owners](/docs/platform/application-designer/forms/form-owners/) to find out more about how form ownership works, and [Form display modes](/docs/platform/application-designer/forms/form-display-modes/) to find out out more about how forms display.